RBSystems/Crestron-Documentation/DeviceSecurity.md

 - SIPENABLE OFF
 - ENTERSETUPSEQ OFF

 Finally, remember that authentication is not the same thing as secure channel communications.
+You may turn authentication, but endpoints that aren't talking secure CIP would be vulnerable.